lfr/lfr.github.io/fun/_posts/2020-05-04-domain-fitness.md

 ```

 1. `Email` is a single-case single-field union with a private constructor, so it cannot exist by directly calling the constructor, this ensures that if you have an email anywhere in your code it **has been validated**.
 2. This interface identifies the `Email` union type as a ValidationBlock of string having an error type of `TextError`, which is just an enumeration of all possible text validation errors somewhere in your project.
 This interface has little to do with OO interfaces, it's just here for declarative purposes.
-In real world examples, I abbreviate this interface to just `TextBlock` because you'll refer to it whenever you declare new blocks but never elsewhere.
+In real world examples, I abbreviate this interface to just `TextBlock` because it's mentioned whenever new string type blocks are declared but never elsewhere.
 3. In addition to identifying the `Email` union type as a validation block, the interface above also enforces the declaration of the validating function that has the following signature: `'primitive -> 'error list`, or in our concrete example: `string -> TextError list`.
 4. The actual validation rule is a trivial function that enumerates a list of simple predicates and the errors that each yields.
 There's operators to somewhat simplify this syntax but they're completely optional.